Who should enrol

 Content applies to those working in early learning, primary and secondary education.

-- If you are a school leader including school principal/deputy/assistant who has responsibility for staff wellbeing
+- If you have responsibility for staff development

 About the PD leader

-Michael Bernard is the Founder of You Can Do It!
-Education and Professor at Melbourne Graduate School of Education, University of Melbourne.
-He has coached and consulted with many teachers, principals, and business managers.
-Michael is the author of Taking the Stress Out of Teaching, Stress Management for Teachers and Principals, and his latest book, The High Performance Mindset at Work, Home and Life.
+Michael Bernard, PhD, is the Founder of You Can Do It!
+Education and Professor at the Melbourne Graduate School of Education, University of Melbourne.
+He has coached and consulted with many teachers, mental health practitioners, principals, parents and has counselled hundreds of school-age children referred for social-emotional difficulties.
+Michael is the author/editor of over 50 books including Program Achieve Early Childhood Program, Program Achieve (Primary, Secondary), The Successful Mind at School, Work and Life (upper secondary), Bullying: The Power to Cope, Coaching Teachers and Parents to Build Social-Emotional Strengths of Students with Achievement, Behaviour and Mental Health Issues, Stress Management for Teachers and Principals, Investing In Parents and his latest book, The High Performance Mindset at Work, Home and Life.

 Registrants unable to attend the live webinar will be emailed a link to the recorded event.